 “No shit Sherlock, you think Keepers would’ve done something like that?”
 Rodrick, or Rod as we usually call him, laughed at her and shook his head.

-“Dang it,” I mutter and started searching around my backpack for the keys.
+“Damn it,” I mutter and started searching around in my backpack for the keys.
 But before I had even undone the strap on my backpack, the door swung open and there stood my father, looking worried and anxious, his face dead white in the doorway.

 “Dad?”
 I froze, staring at him.
 I haven’t seen him look like that since my mother died, and my mind immediately went to the worst conclusion and I could feel my pace quicken.

 “Dad, is it Br-” But I didn’t get to finish my question before my father was yanking me toward him and pushed me out of the doorway so he could slam the door closed and bolt it.
-Wait, no, my father had pulled me toward him and I didn’t realize it, out of the way of the door.
+Wait, no, my father had pulled me toward him, out of the way of the door.
 But if he’d done that, then who had just closed and locked the door?
 I could barely see anything because the curtains were drawn tightly over all the windows and nobody had bothered with turning on a light or two, but I could make out small things.
-It was a man with almost a buzz-cut haircut and dark skin that he almost blended in with the darkness, making it harder to see him.
+It was a man with almost a buzz-cut haircut and dark skin that he almost blended in with the shadows, making it hard to see him.
 I reached behind me and felt for something, maybe a light switch, when my hand touched metal, a small kitchen knife.
 I grasped it and held it tightly behind my back, even though I wasn’t entirely sure if there was something for me to us the knife for necessarily.
-My father gave the man a nod, or maybe he didn’t I can’t quite see good right now, and suddenly the room filled with light so he must’ve turned on the light.
-I stood there trying to get my eyes to understand what light was again when the man spoke.
+My father gave the man a nod, or maybe he didn’t I can’t quite see great right now, and suddenly the room filled with light so he must’ve turned on the light.
+I stood there, blinking repeatedly, trying to get my eyes to understand what light was again when the man spoke.

 “My name is Jonathan, your brother asked me to help with the situation.”
 His voice was deep and hard, like it’s been used to say too many bad things in a short while.